nhantien/fast-api-container-demo/doc/blog.md

 To stop clean-up, simply stop the Service, then delete the associated Cluster and Task Definition.
 Then go to ECR and delete the repository.

-### Congratulation!!!

 ### Good to know:

 - *Service* vs *Task*:
   - A Task is an abstraction over a group of containers doing a computation task.
-Think of it as similar to a Lambda Function but has a longer timeout, in fact, it has no timeout limit, It exits when an error occurs when the script you're running finished executing, or you abort the execution manually.
+Think of it as similar to a Lambda Function but has a longer timeout, in fact, it has no timeout limit, It exits when an error occurs when the script you're running finishes executing, or you abort the execution manually.
 It's suitable for a periodical, short-term task like fetching data from an API and storing it in a database.
   - A Service can be thought of as a long-running/long-term Task.
 It's suitable for web servers where it needs to be constantly run 24/7.

 - *Fargate* vs *EC2* launch type: